Data Protection at a glance

 - - preserving evidence in line with the provisions on limitation periods.
 In accordance with sections 194 et seq. of the Bürgerliches Gesetzbuch (BGB – German Civil Code), these limitation periods can be up to 30 years, though the typical limitation period is three years.

 VIII.
 Data security

-Right to data transfer: You have the right, according to article 20 GDPR, to receive the personal data you provided to us, in a structurized, common and machine-readable form.
+Right to data portability: Subject to the conditions of Article 20 GDPR, you are entitled to receive from us the personal data concerning you in a structured, commonly used and machine-readable format.

-Other concerns/requests: You may contact our data protection officer for further questions regarding data protection.
-If possible, please send requests to exercise your rights in written form to the address mentioned above or by e-mail to firstname.lastname@example.org.
+Other concerns: You can contact our data protection officer for any other questions or concerns in connection with data protection.
+If possible, corresponding enquiries and declarations exercising your rights as described above should be sent in writing to the above address or by e-mail to email@example.com.

-We do not use automated decision-making or profiling tools (an analysis of your personal circumstances).
+We do not use automated decision-making or profiling (the automated analysis of your personal circumstances).